bananaml/banana-cli/README.md

 It's currently written in Python, we plan to port to Rust for stable release.
 [Why Rust?](https://giphy.com/gifs/aFbTasXn1GINgiEbzr)

 ---
+This is a v0 release using SemVer; it is not stable and the interface can break at any time.
+---

 ## To use it